Calorie Calculator. Find Your Daily Calories in 60 Seconds

 - Hit calculate and you’ll see three numbers: your weight loss calories, maintenance calories, and muscle gain calories.

-- This tool works as a calorie calculator, daily calorie calculator, and calorie intake calculator in one place.
+- This tool works as a daily calorie calculator in one place.
 It helps you understand how many calories per day you need for weight loss, weight gain, or weight maintenance.
 Many people use it as a maintenance calories calculator and calories burned calculator to plan meals, workouts, and long term health goals.

 What Affects Your Daily Calorie Needs?

 - Age Makes a Difference: Your metabolism slows down as you get older.
-It’s not fair, but it’s real.
 The same diet that kept you lean at 25 might add pounds at 45.
 This is why you need to recalculate your calories every few years or whenever you notice changes.

 - Activity Level Changes Everything: Someone who works construction burns way more calories than someone who sits at a desk all day.
 The difference can be 500-1,000 calories daily.
 This is why activity level is the MOST important thing to get right when using this calculator.